ryancyeung/ryancyeung.github.io/_teaching/w22_uw_psych390.md

 ---
 layout: page
 title: PSYCH 390-002
-description: Research in Memory
+description: Research in Memory (W22), University of Waterloo
 img: assets/img/3.jpg
 importance: 2
 category: courses
 ---

-# PSYCH 390-002 (Research in Memory), Winter 2022
-University of Waterloo

 ## Course Description
 Questions to be addressed include: How is information encoded and retrieved?
 What types of memory exist?
 How can we measure these forms of memory?
 Why does forgetting occur?
 What biological changes accompany memory loss?
 Can memory impairments be rehabilitated?